NeonGeckoCom/neon_audio/README.md

 * Arbitrary configuration supported by passing at module init

 ## Compatibility
-Mycroft TTS plugins are compatible with `neon-audio`.
+Mycroft TTS plugins are compatible with `neon-speech`.

 ## Running in Docker
 The included `Dockerfile` may be used to build a docker container for the neon_audio module.
 The below command may be used